MythicArrow/MythicArrow/README.md

 - 👋 Hi, I’m @MythicArrow
-- 👀 I’m interested in deep learning anf I am looking forward to contribute.
+- 👀 I’m interested in deep learning and I am looking forward to contribute.
 So feel free to reach me!
 - 🌱 I’m currently learning c++ and trying to advance in Ai frameworks.
 - 📫 How to reach me proselim06@gmail.com